benashby/benashby.github.io/_posts/2024-12-09-rust-lifecycle-borrowing.md

 After push: [1, 2, 3, 4]
 ```

 In a future blog post I will cover `Mutex` and `RwLock` which are used to share data between threads.
 These are more advanced topics that build on the concepts of borrowing and lifetimes that we have covered in this post.
-Stay tuned for that post.